devgodys/HDR-to-SDR-Video-Converter/README.md

-# Open HDR to SDR Converter
+# HDR to SDR Movie Converter

 A desktop tone-mapping tool for people who care which curve they're using — standard FFmpeg, true BT.2390 on the GPU, or HandBrakeCLI, with the exact command always visible.
 10-bit and 12-bit output included, free.